-If necessary, the port can be used soon after it has been put in.
-About half an hour before you have treatment or have a blood sample taken, the skin over the port will be numbed with an anaesthetic cream and cleaned.
+The port can be used soon after it has been put in.
+About half an hour before it’s used, the skin over the port will be numbed with an anaesthetic cream.

-A special needle, known as a Huber needle, is used to push through the skin and into the port.
+Just before you have your treatment or blood test, the skin will be cleaned.
+The nurse will then push a special needle, called a Huber needle, through the skin and into the port.
 This shouldn’t be painful, but you may feel a pushing sensation.

-The Huber needle connects to the catheter, allowing treatment to be given directly into the bloodstream.
-Blood samples can also be taken through the port if needed.
+The Huber needle connects to the catheter, allowing treatment to be given directly into the bloodstream or blood samples to be taken.

-If you're having a short treatment, the needle will then be withdrawn.
-For longer treatments, a dressing will be taped over the needle to hold it in place until the end of the treatment, when it will be removed.
+If you're having a short treatment, the needle will then be removed.
+For longer treatments, you’ll have a dressing taped over the needle to hold it in place until your treatment is finished.
+The needle is then removed.

 Back to top

-After each treatment, a small amount of fluid is ‘flushed’ into the catheter so it doesn't become blocked.
-The port will need to be flushed every four weeks if it isn't being used regularly.
+After each treatment, a small amount of fluid is flushed into the catheter so it doesn't get blocked.
+The port will need to be flushed every four weeks if it’s not being used regularly.

-The nurses at the hospital will teach you (if you feel able to), or a relative or friend, to do this.
-Otherwise a district nurse can do it for you at home.
+If you feel up to it, the nurses at the hospital will teach you how to do this.
+They can also teach a relative, partner or friend.
+A district nurse can also do it for you at home.